Sev Burfi

 0 Comments

 Sev Burfi was my favorite burfi growing up in Lucknow, India.
-Traditionally it is made with khoa, which is milk that has been cooked down until thickened.
-I use ricotta instead, since khoa can be hard to find.
-The main ingredient of course is sev, which are very thin noodles made from chickpea flour.
+It is traditionally made with khoa, milk cooked down until thick and almost dry.
+I use ricotta instead since khoa can be hard to find.
+The main ingredient, of course, are sev, which are very thin noodles made from chickpea flour.
 Some restaurants fry the sev in ghee, giving the burfi a delicious buttery fragrance and flavor, but neutral oil also works great.
 Chironji nuts and peeled cantaloupe seeds (see notes below) are added for nuttiness and texture.

 ingredients: